-In this blog, we unpack what’s really happening in the creator economy, why influencer marketing is shifting, and what it all means for creators, brands, and digital platforms moving forward.
+As new platforms emerge and old ones lose traction, creators face rising pressure to diversify income streams, maintain multi-platform visibility, and adapt to changing brand expectations.
+In this blog, we unpack the current state of the creator economy, explore why influencer marketing is shifting, and examine what this fragmentation means for creators, brands, and digital platforms moving forward.

 What Is the Creator Economy?